 Feeding guides are a starting point.

 While ‘how much to feed’ is an essential consideration, these tables are the first step toward getting things absolutely right.
-Because they’re written for the entire population of pets eating that particular food, it may take some tweaking to get things right, particularly when change occurs for your pet (ie, if they walk less over winter or start looking a little ‘podgy’).
+Because they’re written for the entire population of pets eating that particular dog food, it may take some tweaking to get things right, particularly when change occurs for your pet (ie, if they walk less over winter or start looking a little ‘podgy’).

 Your pet’s needs will change.